 At Matalan we want to do the right things for both colleagues and customers.
 One of the immediate observations from our new Executive team was that we had a colleague population who, despite their significant loyalty, had not seen associated investments in pay.
 In particular, we needed to address pay for our under 21 population in retail stores, who showed a high level of turnover, and our historical maternity and paternity provision.
-These areas have been addressed and we've seen an associated reduction in colleague turnover of 7%.
+These areas have been addressed and we've seen an associated reduction in colleague turnover.

 The above changes, plus the general progress across the business, has delivered industry leading internal engagement scores within our retail population.
-These teams, who are at the forefront of serving our customers, and comprise c.8k store colleagues in 227 stores spread across 8 geographical regions, showed a participation level of 97% and an engagement of 80%.
+These teams, who are at the forefront of serving our customers, and comprise c.8k store colleagues in 223 stores spread across 8 geographical regions, showed a participation level of 90% and an engagement score of 75%.

 We have also continued to sponsor and support some fantastic causes which resonate with our colleagues and customers.
 Our strategic partnerships with NSPCC and Alder Hey Children's Hospital have continued to show their relevance and enabled us to play a role in national causes which play a direct role in family life.
+We also have a new partnership with The Kings Trust supporting the 'Change A Girl's Life' campaign.
+By raising funds for this campaign, our support is giving young women a working future through funding King's Trust opportunities such as training courses with potential employers, access to job opportunities, skills to start a business, support with practice interviews and grants to cover the costs associated with moving into work.
+Our support is ultimately helping young women build a better future for themselves and their wider communities.

 Beyond our business, we remain concerned about and committed to the need for more sustainable practices across the industry in order to promote the future health of our planet.
-We are members of the Supplier Ethical Data Exchange (Sedex), and in the past year we have become signatories of Textile 2030 and the Ethical Trading Initiative (ETI) Base Code.
+We are members of the Supplier Ethical Data Exchange (Sedex), and we remain signatories of Textile 2030 and the Ethical Trading Initiative (ETI) Base Code.